What SilverDrill is:

 position.

-in yellow.
-Cast members who are in an FTL are outlined in white.
+marked in yellow.
+Cast members who are in an FTL are marked in white.
 Cast

-members who have been floated are outlined in green and show paths to their previous
+members who have been floated are marked in green and show paths to their

-position.
-You can't have the same cast member participating in a float and
+previous position.
+You can't have the same cast member participating in a float

 be in one kind of transition, per set.